andrebergvind/exercise-student-cognitive-performance-analysis/README.md

 - Tableau

 ## Methodology
-The study adapted a mixed methods approach using quantitative and qualitative data.
+The study adopted a mixed methods approach using quantitative and qualitative data.

 The quantitative data was collected through a Google Forms survey targeting students aged 18 to 30.
 Respondents were presented with a series of statements regarding changes in cognitive and psychological states following exercise.